 We review or prepare employment policies ranging from the disciplinary and grievance policy through to policies relating to equal opportunities, employee monitoring, anti-bribery and corruption, whistle blowing and health and safety to name a few.

 The employment law team are also regularly instructed by employees offered employment who want to know if the contract is standard or contains unusual clauses.

 Legal advice is particularly worthwhile for directors or senior executives offered employment.
 Areas to watch out for often include bonuses and share options.

-Employment contract solicitors in London
+Employment contract lawyers in London